cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 Input:

  r: Random scalar in [1, p - 1].
- G: Public generator of group GG.
+ G: Public fixed generator of group GG.
  Y: Signer public key.
  M: Blinded representation of x using blind r, an element in GG.
  Z: An element in GG.